bazelbuild/bazel/docs/skylark/concepts.md

+---
+layout: default
+---

 # Concepts

 Skylark is the code name of the extension mechanism.
-It lets you write custom build rules as well as compose existing ones into [macros](macros.md).
+It lets you write custom build rules as well as compose existing ones into [macros](macros.html).

 ## Loading a Skylark module